wcbing/support.typora.io/_posts/basic/2016-01-01-Quick Start.md

 <https://support.typora.io/>

-## And More ?
+## And More?

-For more questions or feedbacks, please contact us by:
+For more questions or feedback, please contact us by:

 - Home Page: http://typora.io
 - Email: <hi@typora.io>